Stunning cottage with incredible views of Dartmouth and River Dart. Dog friendly

 What makes this property unique

 It is lucky as essentially it’s the last in the row.
-There is a right of way in front of it but the residents in the last house use another path, so it’s only the post person who comes past.
-So you have much greater privacy and a larger outdoor space to use.
+The residents in the house beyond use another path, so it’s only the post person who ever comes past.
+This means you have much greater privacy and a larger outdoor space to use.
 There is a bench and table just outside the house and then another table and chairs on the decking below the garden.
-It is also unusual as it has greenery.
-It’s a small garden but full of flowers in summer and local quite tropical or Mediterranean plants including a palm and a banana tree.
-It’s also (in our view) a very attractive interior decor with white walls, light coloured painted wooden panelling, characterful furniture and comfortable beds.
+It is also unusual as it has a garden.
+It’s a small garden but full of flowers in summer and local, quite tropical or Mediterranean plants including a palm and a banana tree.
+It’s also (in our view) a very attractive interior decor with wooden floors, white walls, light coloured painted wooden panelling and characterful furniture.

 Languages: